lacounty-isab/workshops/git/readme.md

 1. Most actions of any GUI tool can be understood in terms of the command line.
-2. The definitive (not always the best) documentation is expresses Git operation in terms of command line options.
+2. The definitive Git documentation expresses Git operation in terms of Git commands and command line options.
 3. You may have to change between various GUI tools; but the command line stays the same.
 4. When searching for help in public forums (such as